-If you have recently acquired a home, you probably have many tax questions about how to treat items such as settlement and closing costs, real estate taxes, home mortgage interest, and repairs.
-This publication discusses these topics.
-It explains what you can and cannot deduct on your tax return, and it contains charts and examples to guide you.
-It also explains the tax credit you can claim if you received a mortgage credit certificate when you bought your home.

-This publication explains why it is important to keep track of your basis in your home.
-This means keeping track of what your home costs you, including any improvements you might make.
-The publication also tells you what records to keep as proof of the cost or basis.
+- How to treat items such as settlement and closing costs, real estate taxes, home mortgage interest, and repairs. - What you can and cannot deduct on your tax return. - The tax credit you can claim if you received a mortgage credit certificate when you bought your home. - Why keeping track of the basis in your home is important.
+(This means keeping track of what your home costs, including any improvements you might make.) - What records to keep as proof of the cost or basis.

 This publication does not include information about other topics related to owning a home.
 Table 1 lists the free IRS publications that cover topics you may need more information on.
 See How To Get More Information, near the end of this publication, for information about getting these publications.